GucciPradasPoE/poe-filters/README.md

 Check back before league start for potential updates

 If you have any feedback feel free to post in the filter feedback channel in discord here  https://discord.gg/W4uKt67jxD

+#Do not use LeagueStart filters past a10.
+Do not use Racing_ filters past act 5.
+You have been warned.